-Basic machine tools such as turning, milling, drilling, grinding, welding and measuring machines are available to help the student become familiar with metal-processing operations.
+Manufacturing Processes Laboratory Basic machine tools such as turning, milling, drilling, grinding, and measuring machines are available to help the student become familiar with metal-processing operations.
 In AY 2016-2017 the Department of Industrial and Systems Engineering acquired two CNC machines: conversational milling and turning machines.
 It also acquired an array of 3-D printing machines that are frequently used in undergraduate courses and design projects.
 The equipment is also used to perform laboratory experiments in heat treatment, chip formation, tool life, cutting forces, temperature, chip metallurgy, and power consumption.